 This is fantastic news as Microsoft continues its intention over the last several months, to advance its PC and console integration, which has been witnessed by everyone to have been taking shape gradually already.
 Although there is no information on a list of a release date, compatible games or the price yet.

 We have seen significant advancements in this section, starting with Play Anywhere, which enables a game to be played on either an Xbox or a PC.

-Xbox One also has a game streaming ability allowing gamers to play Xbox games on their PC via a data stream.
+Additionally, Xbox One features a game streaming feature that lets users play Xbox games on their PCs via a data stream.
 Xbox Game Bar for Windows 10 was also released last week.

 With games like Fortnite and Microsoft-only titles like Forza Horizon 4 & Sea of Thieves, crossplay has also recently been a significant element of Microsoft’s integration ambition.

 An application on Windows 10 called Xbox Game Bar, enables real-time modifications to games played on the operating system and integrates socials and chat functions from your Xbox.